The Best Internet Service Providers

 The internet is a public utility.

-Last year, the FCC voted in favor of net neutrality, reclassifying broadband internet as a telecommunications service regulated under Title II.
+In 2015, the FCC voted in favor of net neutrality, reclassifying broadband internet as a telecommunications service regulated under Title II.
 Essentially, that means that ISPs can’t knowingly interfere with or disadvantage customers or companies in order to stuff their own pockets.
 As FCC Commissioner Jessica Rosenworcel put it, “We cannot have a two-tiered internet with fast lanes that speed the traffic of the privileged and leave the rest of us lagging behind.
 We cannot have gatekeepers who tell us what we can and cannot do and where we can and cannot go online.
 And we do not need blocking, throttling, and paid prioritization schemes that undermine the internet as we know it.”

 It was a move that has drastically changed the conversation around how the internet can and should be regulated, and we’re only starting to see how it will affect the industry as a whole.
 James Zino, an adjunct professor at Syracuse University and project advisor at the NY State Science & Technology Law Center, sees in the actions of the FCC a tidal change in how access to the internet is controlled.
 “The FCC is always making efforts to ensure that once an infrastructure has been built, that it continues to meet the needs of consumers.
 To have a road riddled with potholes or a bridge that cannot bear the load of cars is functionally useless, and our country’s internet infrastructure is no different.”